-CHLORINE (CL2) - A free CL2 residual, typically 0.02-0.10 mg/l, is maintained in the distribution system to ensure that it remains free of pathogens and provides biological protection.
+CHLORINE (CL2) - A free CL2 residual, typically 0.08-0.20 mg/l, is maintained in the distribution system to ensure that it remains free of pathogens and provides biological protection.
 A minimal chlorine residual helps to minimize the formation of Disinfection Byproducts.
 (MCL for chlorine is 4.0 mg/l)

-Secondary Parameters Units MCL Birch Bay Results Compliance
+Secondary Parameters Units MCL Results Compliance

-Manganese ppm 0.05 .039 ✓
+Manganese ppm 0.05 ND - 0.03 ✓

-Iron ppm 0.3 .10 ✓
+Iron ppm 0.3 ND - 0.10 ✓

-Chloride ppm 250 4.5 ✓
+Chromium ppb 100 ND - 2.4 ✓

 Sulfate ppm 250 5.1 ✓

-Fluoride ppm 4.0 .150 ✓
+Fluoride ppm 4.0 ND - 0.23 ✓

 Iron and Manganese can fluctuate throughout the year and may be noticeable as reddish, rusty deposits or surface film.
-They are aesthetic (visual, appearance) concerns only, not health hazards.
+They are not health hazards; just aesthetic (visual, appearance) concerns.